Chicken Ranch Rancheria of Me-Wuk Indians of California

 The Chicken Ranch Rancheria of Me-Wuk Indians of California is a federally recognized tribe of Miwok people in Tuolumne County, California.
-The Chicken Ranch Rancheria Miwok are central Sierra Miwok, an indigenous people of California.
+The Chicken Ranch Rancheria Miwok are central Sierra Miwok, an Indigenous people of California.

 Government

 The tribe conducts business from Jamestown, California.
 The tribe is led by an elected council.

 Reservation

 The Chicken Ranch Rancheria is 2.85-acre parcel of land, located in Tuolumne County.

-Economic development
+Casino and resort

-The tribe owns Chicken Ranch Casino, located in Jamestown, California as well as the Ranch House Restaurant.
+The tribe owns the Chicken Ranch Casino Resort in Jamestown, targeting visitors from the Bay Area, Sacramento, Reno and Fresno areas, along its proximity an hour from Yosemite National Park.
+The resort has been expanded several times since 1985, when the tribe first opened a bingo hall on the site.
+Slot machines were added in 2000, with more expansions through the years until a hotel tower and resort was opened in the fall of 2024.

 Education

 The ranchería is served by the Jamestown Elementary School District and Sonora Union High School District.